 Here are some things that can’t be recycled through MRFs, but that they get every day anyway:

 Plastic bags may have the number 2 in the recycling triangle.
 So aspirational recyclers put them out at the curb with everything else.

 The number only identifies what kind of plastic it is.
 The recycling triangle doesn’t mean the MRFs can handle it.
 Plastic bags and other soft, filmy plastics that can’t maintain their own shape easily get tangled in rotating equipment.

 To recycle them, you have to take them to a grocery store or someplace else that has special containers to put them in.
 From there, they can become plastic lumber.
 But that container at the store has––or should have––nothing in it except plastic film.
 It doesn’t have to be sorted from other kinds of plastic.

-While plastic bags are the most common items to get tangled in the MRF’s sorting equipment, other cause just as much or more damage.
-These include bubble wrap, mesh citrus bags, wire coat hangers, extension cords, garden hoses, and the like.
+While plastic bags are the most common items to get tangled in the MRF’s sorting equipment, others cause just as much or more damage.
+These include bubble wrap, mesh citrus bags, wire coat hangers, extension cords, garden hoses, strings of Christmas lights, and the like.

 Maybe you have such things that you want to get rid of but don’t want to burden the landfill.
 Good for you!
 Check Earth911 to find out first if they can be recycled at all, and second, where to send or take them.

 Styrofoam is a trademark for a particular brand of polystyrene foam.
 It has the number six, if any.
-Aspirational recycling gave MRFs too much of it.
+Aspirational recycling gives MRFs too much of it.